abumalick/formplug-serverless/README.md

 REGION | The AWS region to deploy to (this should be either *eu-west-1*, *us-east-1*, or *us-west-2* as these are the only SES supported regions). | Y
 STAGE | The AWS stage to deploy to (it's common to use *dev* or *prod*). | Y SENDER_ARN | The [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the sender email address. | Y
-MSG_RECEIVE_SUCCESS | This is returned to the user on a successful form submission if a redirect URL isn't provided. | N MSG_SUBJECT | The subject line to use in emails. | N WHITELISTED_RECIPIENTS | Only allow emails to be sent to specific addresses. | N
+SENDER | The Name of the sender | N MSG_RECEIVE_SUCCESS | This is returned to the user on a successful form submission if a redirect URL isn't provided. | N MSG_SUBJECT | The subject line to use in emails. | N WHITELISTED_RECIPIENTS | Only allow emails to be sent to specific addresses. | N